Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 The host.

-Greets the visitor, reads where they are in the store, and starts a conversation that narrows from broad intent to specific need.
-Surfaces relevant products.
-Asks the questions that move the customer forward, in the brand's own voice.
+Greets the visitor, reads where they are in the store, and moves the conversation from broad intent towards a specific need, in the brand's own voice.
+It surfaces the products that fit and asks the questions that take the customer a step forward.

 What this persona doesn't do Push for the sale.
-Discovery's job is to qualify, not close.
+Discovery's job is to qualify rather than close.

 The specialist.